 — John 12:1-3 NLT

 Our sense of smell is powerful.
 It can attract us to something or repel us from it.
-It can excite or inhibit us.
+It can excite us or inhibit us.
 Most of all, it can deeply embed a memory and call it back powerfully to the surface of our emotions when the fragrance reappears.
-The situation in today's verses is one that will be anchored in the memory of all who were present.
-This story would be told and re-told by them every time they caught even the faintest whiff of the same aroma.
+The situation in today's verses is one that will be anchored in the memory of all who are present.
+This story will be told and re-told by them every time they catch even the faintest whiff of the same aroma.
 But more than just the literal fragrance, they would remember the beautiful aroma of extravagant love demonstrated by Mary.
-When we truly know that Jesus loves us and that he ransoms those we love from death, how can we not be extravagant in our display of love for Jesus?
-Let's be like Mary who was more concerned to display her love extravagantly for Jesus and less concerned about the criticism of those around her!
+When we truly know that Jesus loves us and that he ransoms us and those we love from death, how can we not be extravagant in our display of love for Jesus?
+Let's be like Mary who was committed to displaying her love extravagantly for Jesus even though it brought about criticism!

 Father, please forgive me.
 I confess that way too often my display of love for Jesus is passionless and predictable.
-I truly love and appreciate you, Jesus, for your unbelievable sacrifice and the victory over death that you purchased for me by your agony.
-O Father, help me to be less concerned about criticism from others and freer to show my love for my Savior.
+I truly love and appreciate you, Jesus, for your unbelievable sacrifice, the redemption that you purchased for me by your agony, and the victory over death provided through your resurrection.
+O Father, help me not to be constrained by possible criticism from others but to freely show my love for my Savior.
 In Jesus' precious name, I pray.
 Amen.